 But maybe even more important for those afflicted with chronic pain, is the lack of side effects that they’re used to dealing with from other pain meds.

-Medications like oxycontin, tramadol, morphine and percocet often leave people feelings very clouded and bogged down.
+Medications like oxycontin, tramadol, morphine, and Percocet often leave people feeling very clouded and bogged down.
 Patients complain of slowly losing motivation and taking severe dips in life quality over years of painkiller use.

 Buprenorphine boasts these advantages over traditional pain meds:

 - Effectively administered pain management over time – no need to re-up every 4 hours.

 - High safety profile – very little worry of overdose.

 - Unlike other pain meds, it doesn’t produce a strong “incapacitated” feeling.